reliztrent/loc-maps-dashboard/README.md

 ## LOC.GOV API

-The data comes from the Library of Congress's online collections platform loc.gov.
+The data comes from the online collections at [loc.gov](http://loc.gov).
 Documentation on the platform's API can be found at [About the loc.gov JSON API](https://libraryofcongress.github.io/data-exploration/).
 The API queries used for this site can be found in the workflow files in **.github/workflows/**.
 The JSON returned from the API also sometimes contains the query request string, found in the JSON files saved into **/docs/_data/**